 As a teenager, I was a bit too old to go trick-or-treating, but I still had Halloween candy cravings.
 So I waited until November 1, when most candy sold for half price.
 This taught me that if I know I really want something, but I’m also pretty sure it’s going to be on sale soon, I should wait.
 I still get the same purchase, but I save some money.

 Today, I still wait for sales instead of purchasing something the first time I see it.
-And even if you’re feeling impatient, you can do a little research and actively seek out deals on sites like Groupon.
+And even if you’re feeling impatient, you can do a little research and actively seek out deals sites.